arionum/lightWalletCLI/README.md

 ## Development Fund

-If you'd like to support Arionum development, you can donate to the addresses listed above.
+If you'd like to support Arionum development, you can donate to the addresses listed below.

 Coin | Address
 ---- | --------